-Port security is an essential part of the safe, secure, and competitive operation of the maritime transportation system.
+Port security is an essential part of the maritime transportation system's safe, secure, and competitive operation.

 It promotes the development of commerce and is an essential element in maritime trade competitiveness, which cannot be achieved merely by modernizing port infrastructure and increasing operating productivity.

 Port security can surface as a significant issue in trade negotiations, and government and industry courses of action should be coordinated to facilitate effective solutions.